whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 On Mike's suggestion, I made sure to bring a large sack of goods with me as gifts, including material for fishing, sewing, cooking, and anything else Mike had said they would find useful.
 I spent hundreds of dollars on it, and when they told me I could leave it in a home far from the village where I would be staying, I hesitated at first.
 Yet when I returned 2 weeks later with many Ashaninka to give out the gifts, I found the sack untouched, just as I had left it.
 This kind of widespread integrity was normal and unremarkable.

 As I handed out the gifts, they seemed genuinely grateful, and no one asked for more.
-I felt happy to share but sad too that I didn't have more to give.
+I felt happy to share but also sad that I didn't have more to give.

 When it was time for me to go a week later, I did not want to say good-bye.
 All the Ashaninka I met seemed trustworthy, generous, capable, responsible, relaxed, joyful, and healthy -- not just one or two individuals, but everyone I found.
 They had no courts, no police, no prisons, and no government, though I did see people gathering in council on my last day as they discussed how to respond to Peruvians who were overfishing the nearby river.